Medically reviewed on August 10, 2018

 Treatments for acoustic neuroma include regular monitoring, radiation and surgical removal.

-An acoustic neuroma (schwannoma) is a benign tumor that develops on the balance and hearing nerves leading from your inner ear to the brain.
-These nerves are twined together to form the vestibulocochlear nerve (eighth cranial nerve).
+An acoustic neuroma (vestibular schwannoma) is a benign tumor that develops on the balance (vestibular) and hearing, or auditory (cochlear) nerves leading from your inner ear to the brain, as shown in the top image.
 The pressure on the nerve from the tumor may cause hearing loss and imbalance.
+In some cases, the tumor may grow and affect the cerebellum or other brain tissues, as shown in the computerized tomography (CT) scan and illustrations above.

 Signs and symptoms of acoustic neuroma are often subtle and may take many years to develop.
 They usually arise from the tumor's effects on the hearing and balance nerves.
 Pressure from the tumor on adjacent nerves controlling facial muscles and sensation (facial and trigeminal nerves), nearby blood vessels, or brain structures may also cause problems.